Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Causal estimands and identification

 \begin{assumption} Sequential Ignorability: \\ Let $\textbf{m}(a^{+})$ denote the future mediator process.
 There exists $\epsilon > 0$ such that for any $0 < \Delta < \epsilon$, with $a, a + \Delta \in [0, \mathcal{A}]$, the change in the mediator process from age $a$ to $a + \Delta$ is independent of the subsequent counterfactual variables conditional on the observed baseline confounders, and the treatment, confounder, and mediator processes up to age $a$: \\ $\big\{L_{i,(\textbf{z}(a^{+}), \textbf{m}(a^{+}))},T_{i,(\textbf{z}(a^{+}), \textbf{m}(a^{+}))}\big\} \indep \big(M_{i}(a+ \Delta) - M_{i}(a)\big) \big| \textbf{M}_{i}(a), \textbf{L}_{i}(a),\textbf{Z}_{i}(a),\textbf{L}_{i,0}$. \end{assumption}

-Assumption \ref{Assump3:TrtIgnorability} states that in a sufficiently small time interval, there are no unmeasured confounders in the relationship between the treatment assignment and all subsequent counterfactuals, conditional on the covariate history.
-Similarly, Assumption \ref{Assump4:MediatorIgnorability} asserts an equivalent no-unmeasured-confounding condition for mediators in a sufficiently small time interval, given the covariate history.
+Assumption \ref{Assump3:TrtIgnorability} states that in a sufficiently small time interval, there are no unmeasured confounders in the relationship between the treatment assignment and all subsequent counterfactuals, conditional on the predictor history.
+Similarly, Assumption \ref{Assump4:MediatorIgnorability} asserts an equivalent no-unmeasured-confounding condition for mediators in a sufficiently small time interval, given the predictor history.

 Assumptions \ref{Assump3:TrtIgnorability} and \ref{Assump4:MediatorIgnorability} are strong and may be violated in real-world applications.
 Figure~\ref{Fig:DAG2} presents a DAG illustrating a potential violation of Assumption~\ref{Assump3:TrtIgnorability}.
 The red arrows starting from the unmeasured confounder, denoted by $U_i$, indicate that changes in the exposure process over an age window between two closely spaced time points, $ a $ and $ a + \Delta $, are not independent of the potential survival time, even after conditioning on baseline covariates.
 A similar illustration of a potential violation of Assumption~\ref{Assump4:MediatorIgnorability} can be generated by redirecting the red arrows in Figure~\ref{Fig:DAG2} from pointing to $ Z(a) $ and $ Z(a + \Delta) $ to instead point to $ M(a) $ and $ M(a + \Delta) $.